Early in the 1960s, an attractive Cass Avenue entrance was

 the library.
 It is the most impressive public mosaic in the metropolitan area.

-It is a large one: 16 feet by 42 feet and very colorful.
+It is a large one: 16 feet by 42 feet and extremely colorful.
 The best time to appreciate

 Sheets’ sparkling work is when the late afternoon sun glistens upon it.